20736-node Weighted Max-Cut Problem Solving by Quadrature Photonic Spatial Ising Machine: Architecture and principle

-Fig.\ref{CouplingPrinciple}(a) shows the architecture design of Euler-SIM.
-An extended coherent light source shines on the SLM screen.
-The phase mask of SLM is configured by four parts to encode both the interaction coefficients and the spin states.
-In this case, a spin with amplitude information will consist of four parts $e^{i(\phi_{l}-\alpha_{l})}$,$e^{i(\theta_{l}-\beta_{l})}$,$e^{i(\phi_{l}+\alpha_{l})}$,$e^{i(\theta_{l}+\beta_{l})}$.
-On the one hand, the spin state $x_{l}$ is encoded by the modulated phase $\phi_{l}\in\{0,\pi\}$, and the corresponding $y_{l}$ is encoded by the quadrature phase $\theta_{l}\in\{\frac{\pi}{2},\frac{3\pi}{2}\}$.
-There satisfies a specific transformation relation between $y$ and $x$ determined by the interaction matrix, $y=Ax$ \cite{Sun}.
-On the other hand, arbitrary amplitudes scaled down to the range $(-1,1)$ can be converted into phase.
-According to the corollary to Euler's Formula, the cosine functions can be interpreted as weighted sums of the exponential functions,as
+As shown in Fig.\ref{CouplingPrinciple}(a), an extended coherent light source shines on the SLM screen.
+The phase mask of SLM is composed of four parts that encode both the interaction coefficients and the spin states, allowing for a spin with amplitude information to be represented by four distinct components: $e^{i(\phi_{k}-\alpha_{k})}$, $e^{i(\theta_{k}-\beta_{k})}$, $e^{i(\phi_{k}+\alpha_{k})}$, $e^{i(\theta_{k}+\beta_{k})}$.
+Here, $\phi_{k}\in\{0,\pi\}$ and $\theta_{k}\in\{\frac{\pi}{2},-\frac{\pi}{2}\}$ are two sets of mutually orthogonal phases to construct the Q-SIM, as demonstrated in our previous work\cite{Sun}.
+These orthogonal phases allow for flexible configurations of low-rank matrices, overcoming the inherent restriction of rank=1 imposed by the form of Eq.\ref{H1}.
+In addition, some non-fully-connected Ising models with negative amplitudes are successfully configured with this architecture.
+On the other hand, the sum of $e^{i(\phi_{k}-\alpha_{k})}$ and $e^{i(\phi_{k}+\alpha_{k})}$ can form the amplitude of the spin, according to Euler's formula